cambridge-ceu/csd3/applications/pyOpenMS.md

 # AlphaPept and PyOpenMS

-## Preparations

-These involves GNU C, Python and Miniconda.
+The prerequisites involve location, GNU C and Miniconda.

 ### GNU C